 Your initial visit to Counseling Services will be 30 minutes long.
 Before this appointment, you will be asked to read through and sign Counseling Services' informed consent form in order to ensure that you are well aware of our policies regarding confidentiality and communication.
-You will also be asked to fill out a very brief intake form to help guide both you and your counselor in matching you with appropriate services.
-Both the informed consent and intake form are available within the forms section of this website if you would like to take time to read through and complete them before coming in to Counseling Services.
+You will also be asked to complete an intake to help guide both you and your counselor in matching you with appropriate services.
+If you would like to submit an intake online, please contact Lindsay Moore at 725-3145 for the link to do so.
+You may also go directly to the counseling office to complete the intake there.
+The informed consent form is available within the forms section of this website if you would like to take time to read through and complete it before coming in to Counseling Services.
 Otherwise, you will be asked to do so at Counseling Services when you arrive.

 During your first visit, you will spend time with a counselor discussing your immediate concerns.
 This will help both you and your counselor to decide how the Counseling Service can best serve you.
 Services that may be offered include individual counseling, group counseling, psychoeducational classes, and/or an appointment with a consulting psychiatrist at the Counseling Service.
 Your counselor may also discuss additional resources both on and off campus that may be of support to you.
 These include student led organizations, wellness classes, college organized programs, and both on-line and community based resources.
 In some circumstances, you may be referred to an off-campus provider for longer term, intensive therapy or some other mental health expertise not offered at the Counseling Service.

 During your initial visit, you will also have time to: